Mohitty/PodmanAdditonalStore/README.md

 ## Usage
 * Clone the repository
 * Edit the /etc/containers/storage.conf file
-  * add the path of ./additonalstore_overlay or ./additonalstore_vfs to the additionalimagestore field in the file, depending on the default driver.
+  * change the value of driver field to overlay or vfs to override default driver.
-  * change the value of driver field to overlay or vfs accordingly.
+  * add the path of ./additonalstore_overlay or ./additonalstore_vfs (depending on the driver set above) to the additionalimagestore field in the file
 * Run command `sudo podman images` to list images.
 This should output fedora image as an entry from additonal store.
 * Run command `sudo podman run -it docker.io/library/fedora /bin/bash` .
 This will start the container and give an interactive shell.
 * Run command `sudo podman ps` .
 This should list the above running container.